Sathiyap123/cancer-patient-analysis-and-prediction/README.md

-## Cancer Patient Prediction Project
+## Cancer Patient analysis Prediction Project

-## Problem Definition
+**PROJECT STATEMENT**

-The main objective of this project is to develop a machine learning model that can predict the likelihood of cancer in patients based on various health, lifestyle, and environmental factors.
-Early prediction helps in timely diagnosis and improves treatment outcomes.
-This project aims to assist healthcare professionals by providing a data-driven approach to identify high-risk patients.
+The Cancer Patient Prediction System aims to develop a machine learning model that can predict whether a patient is likely to have cancer based on various medical attributes.
+Early prediction of cancer can significantly improve treatment outcomes and survival rates.
+This project focuses on analyzing patient data, identifying patterns, and building a predictive model to assist in medical decision-making.

 ## Dataset Collection